 This is why effort feels like it changes Claude’s personality. low Claude is your coworker who gives one-word Slack replies. max Claude is the one who writes a design doc for a button color change.

-The four levels
+The five levels

 low skips thinking for simple requests.
 Minimal tool calls.
 Short responses.
 Great for renaming a variable, fixing a typo, “what does this function return?”, generating boilerplate you’ll edit anyway.
 Don’t use it for anything where you’d be annoyed if it missed an edge case.

 medium thinks when the problem warrants it, skips when it doesn’t.
 I’ll be real, I almost never explicitly set this one.
 It’s the no-man’s-land between “I don’t need you to think” and “please actually think.”
 Works fine for writing tests against a known function or adding a feature where the pattern is already established.
+(This is the default for Opus on Max/Team plans.)

 How to set it in Claude Code